DylanKoster/paashaas/README.md

 ## How It Works

 **1. Configure Your Project:**
 Start by filling out a simple configuration file to define your inventory management system.
-No coding required—just describe your project setup, preferences, and features.

 **2. Automated Setup:**
 Once the configuration file is complete, the platform uses AWS SAM (Serverless Application Model) to automatically generate and set up all necessary services.